-If a student refuses the accommodation(s) listed in their IEP, 504 Plan, or EL Plan, the school must document in writing that the student refused the accommodation(s).
+If a student refuses the accommodation(s) listed in their IEP, 504 Plan, or EL Plan, the school must document this refusal in writing.
 However, the accommodation(s) must be offered and remain available to the student during the remainder of the test administration.
 The Student Accommodation Refusal Form must be completed and placed in the student's file.
-Also, on the day of the student's refusal of an accommodation, a copy of the completed form must be sent home to the parent/guardian.
-The School Test Coordinator should work with Test Administrators to determine who else should be informed of the student's refusal of the accommodation(s).
-In addition, the team involved in the student's IEP, 504 Plan, or EL Plan, may want to consider discussing this issue at the next team meeting.
+On the day of the student's refusal of an accommodation, a copy of the completed form must also be sent home to the caregiver/guardian.
+The

-6.4 After Testing: Completing Accessible Test Administration as a Test
+School Test Coordinator should work with Test Administrators to determine who else should be informed of the student's refusal of the accommodation(s).
+In addition, the team involved in the student's IEP, 504 Plan, or EL Plan, may want to discuss accommodation refusal at the next team meeting.

-Coordinator
+6.4 After Testing: Completing Accessible Test Administration as a Test Coordinator

-The School Test Coordinator and Test Administrators will have no after testing activities for embedded accessibility features and accommodations, except in cases where student responses must be scribed/transcribed or in cases where the student produces secure testing material.
+The School Test Coordinator and Test Administrators will have no after testing activities for embedded accessibility features and accommodations except in cases where student responses must be scribed/transcribed or in cases where the student produces secure testing material.